New Forest District: History

 The new district was named New Forest after the forest which covers much of the area.

 New Forest is one of the most populous districts in England not to be a unitary authority; at the 2021 census only four non-unitary districts had more people.
 The Banham Commission had recommended that New Forest should become a unitary authority in 1995, but this was rejected by the government.

+In March 2026, the government announced that it would abolish the district in 2028 as part of local government reform across Hampshire.
+These proposals were withdrawn in September 2026.

 Governance

 New Forest District Council provides district-level services.
 County-level services are provided by Hampshire County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 In the parts of the district within the New Forest National Park, town planning is the responsibility of the New Forest National Park Authority.
 The district council appoints four of its councillors to serve on the 22-person National Park Authority.

 Political control

-The council has been under Conservative majority control since 1999.
+The council has been under no overall control since March 2026, when the Conservatives lost their majority when a councillor defected to Reform UK.
+The Conservatives continue to run the council as a minority administration.

 The first election to the council was held in 1973, initially acting as a shadow authority alongside the outgoing authorities until the new arrangements took effect on 1 April 1974.
 Political control since 1974 has been as follows: